Estonian partisans: After 1944

 By November 25, 1944, the territory of Estonia was completely occupied by the Red Army.
 By the autumn of that year, thousands of Estonian soldiers, former Wehrmacht officers, and members of the Omakaitse had taken refuge in the forest.
 Former employees of the Soviet administration and people evading conscription into the Red Army hid alongside them.
-They were armed mainly with German infantry weapons left behind when the Germans were pushed back.

 Their uniforms combined elements of the uniforms of the former Estonian army, the Wehrmacht, and civilian clothing.

-Until the spring of 1945, the Forest Brothers did not take any noticeable action.
-The small groups of Forest Brothers consisted of five to ten people, with whom several dozen accomplices in the local population were associated.
+They were armed mainly with infantry weapons that the Germans left behind when they were pushed back.
+Groups of Forest Brothers consisted of five to ten people, with whom several dozen accomplices in the local population were associated.

-The Soviet command and the government of the Estonian SSR concentrated significant forces to fight underground resistance movements.
+The Soviet command and the government of the Estonian SSR created forces to fight underground resistance movements.
 The 5th Infantry Division of the Internal Troops of the NKVD, stationed in Latvia under the command of Major General Pyotr Leontiev, extended its operations to Estonia.
 Estonian destruction battalions (comprising 5,300 men) were also formed.

 Arnold Veimer received a petition from the chairman of the Council of People's Commissars of the Estonian SSR to evict the families of "traitors to the Motherland, traitors, and other hostile elements".
 In August 1945, 407 civilians, most of them of German descent, were transferred from Estonia to Perm Oblast.
-18 families (51 persons) were transferred to Tyumen Oblast in October, 37 families (87 persons) in November, and an additional 37 families (91 persons) in December.
+An additional 18 families (51 persons) were transferred to Tyumen Oblast in October, 37 families (87 persons) in November, and 37 families (91 persons) in December.

 In 1945, NKVD troops and destruction battalions killed 432 Estonian freedom fighters and arrested 584 people, including 449 supporters of the partisans.
 At the same time, 56 policemen, soldiers, and officers of the NKVD troops; 86 fighter squad members; and 141 pro-Soviet activists were killed.
 The anti-Soviet partisan war in Estonia continued until 1953.
 Up to 30,000 people joined the Forest Brothers.

 Ants Kaljurand

-One notable Forest Brother was Ants "The Terrible" Kaljurand, who served as the local leader of the RVL, a partisan organization founded by Endel Redlich.
+Forest Brother Ants "The Terrible" Kaljurand served as the local leader of the RVL, a partisan organization founded by Endel Redlich.
 Kaljurand was arrested in 1949 and executed in March 1951.

 Forest Brothers of Võrumaa

 The Forest Brothers of Võrumaa were sent to destroy large Soviet KGB units, leading to several battles between the KGB forces and the Forest Brothers.
-Although losses were borne by both sides, most of the battles resulted in greater losses for the Soviet KGB forces.
+Although losses were borne by both sides, most battles resulted in greater losses for the Soviet forces.